Australian hip-hop: Rap in Australian politics

-The earliest political discussion of hip hop in Australia questioned whether controversial rappers from overseas should be permitted to enter and perform in the country, as was the case with Eminem in 2001.
-Australian hip hop artists have since used their platform to make political statements and drive political change, with The Herd, Thundamentals and Combat Wombat being among those whose lyrics often highlight and denounce inequality.
-Throughout the era of John Howard's government, criticism of him and his policies were reoccurring themes in Australian hip-hop music until Labour MP Kevin Rudd won the 2007 federal election, with The Herd celebrating the election's results on "The King Is Dead", which was the lead single for their fourth studio album, Summerland.
+The earliest political discussion of hip-hop in Australia questioned whether controversial rappers from overseas should be permitted to enter and perform in the country, as was the case with Eminem in 2001.
+Australian hip-hop artists have since used their platform to make political statements and drive political change, with The Herd, Thundamentals and Combat Wombat being among those whose lyrics often highlight and denounce inequality.
+Throughout the era of John Howard's government, criticism of him and his policies were reoccurring themes in Australian hip-hop music until Labor MP Kevin Rudd won the 2007 federal election, with The Herd celebrating Howard's defeat on their 2008 single "The King Is Dead".
 Other notable critiques of Howard's government include TZU's "Recoil" and Quro's "Goodnight Mr. Howard".
 The latter release also featured the then Prime Minister on the cover.

 A.B.
-Original, the collaboration between Indigenous rappers Briggs and Trials, was crucial to initiating debate on changing the date of Australia Day, particularly with their critical 2016 single "26 January".
+Original, the collaboration between Indigenous rappers Briggs and Trials, was crucial to initiating debate on changing the date of Australia Day, particularly with their critical 2016 single "January 26".

-While professional musicians have gone on to enter Australian politics, most notably Midnight Oil frontman Peter Garrett, no hip hop artist has done so, although Briggs appeared to launch a campaign to enter Parliament in 2018, and has been since referred to himself as Senator Briggs in jest.
+While professional musicians have gone on to enter Australian politics, most notably Midnight Oil frontman Peter Garrett, no hip-hop artist has done so, although Briggs appeared to launch a campaign to enter Parliament in 2018, and has been since referred to himself as Senator Briggs in jest.
 In a notable event that stirred headlines, rapper Snoop Dogg faced a significant setback upon his planned visit to Australia.
-The incident which unfolded in 2007, Attracted widespread attention and sparked debates within both the entertainment industry and public sphere, with opinions divided on whether the decision was fair or not.
+The incident, which unfolded in 2007, attracted widespread attention and sparked debates within both the entertainment industry and public sphere, with opinions divided on whether the decision was fair or not.
 Kevin Andrews is quoted as saying, "He doesn't seem the sort of bloke we want in this country".
-However Snoop was granted a full visa in 2008.
+Snoop was later granted a full visa in 2008.

 Elected politicians in Australia have also attempted to utilise rapping to reach a younger audience.
 In 2012, two Labor Party cabinet members in the Gillard government briefly delivered original policy-related lyrics backed by music: Trade Minister Craig Emerson commented on the carbon tax by performing an adapted version of the chorus of rock song "Horror Movie", referred to by some as the "No Whyalla Wipeout" rap; while Arts Minister Simon Crean marked a visit to a Parramatta arts centre by recording rhyming lines in a duet with sound artist Tokyo Love-In over the beat of "Ice Ice Baby".
 Greens Senator Scott Ludlam appeared in the 2014 G20 Brisbane summit episode of Juice Rap News, rapping ten lines criticising the Abbott government's mandatory data retention law.